8 Things You Should Know About Wimbledon

 Order on the Court!

-Wimbledon 2024, also known as the world’s most prestigious tennis tournament, is well under way!
+Wimbledon 2025, also known as the world’s most prestigious tennis tournament, is well under way!
 Featuring the world’s greatest tennis players, Wimbledon occurs over two weeks in the summer annually at the All England Lawn Tennis and Croquet Club.
 Aside from the Summer Olympics, this tennis Grand Slam tournament is an annual highlight of the season with throngs of tennis fans coming out to watch the games.
 During this tennis-filled fortnight, you can expect to see crowds turn up in their Sunday best.
-That includes celebrities and members of the royal family!
+That includes celebrities and members of the royal family.
 As we wait to find out who gets to raise the coveted Wimbledon trophies this year, here are some interesting facts about the tournament that you might not have known.

 1. ALL EYES ON THE COURT